TritonDataCenter/rfd/rfd/0024/README.md

   prevent version incompatibility problems, the min_platform attributes in application images are sometimes bumped up by the image preparers.
 The process is manual and causes confusion at times.
-- CloudAPI and Docker API have limited support on the spreading of instances across multiple servers/racks.
-Users who have applications configured for HA may still experience down time when the instances in the cluster happen to be located on the server or the rack that is being rebooted.
+- Docker API does not support the spreading of instances across multiple servers/racks.
+  Users who have applications configured for HA may still experience down time when the instances in the cluster happen to be located on the same server or rack that is being rebooted.
+CloudAPI allows the use of 'locality' hints (to provision near or far from another set of instances) though user doesn't have much visibility into how spread out the compute nodes are.
+Also if a provisioning attempt failed, CloudAPI does not provide any error code to indicate if it was due to the locality constraint or some other problems (more on this in [RFD 22](https://github.com/joyent/rfd/tree/master/rfd/0022)).

 ## Desired State